 The United Kingdom Atomic Energy Authority (UKAEA) Partnership

-The United Kingdom Atomic Energy Authority (UKAEA) and the University of Sheffield have entered a new partnership that is set to drive the development of fusion technology and the UK’s future fusion industry.
+The United Kingdom Atomic Energy Authority (UKAEA) and the University of Sheffield are working in partnership to drive the development of fusion technology and the UK’s future fusion industry.

-The collaboration will see Sheffield appoint two Chairs in fusion research and development.
-Both roles will establish new research programmes to address global fusion challenges.
+The collaboration has seen Sheffield appoint two Chairs in fusion research and development.
+Both roles are working to establish new research programmes to address global fusion challenges.

 The position of Chair in Qualification for Fusion will address fundamental engineering challenges in the qualification of components, fabricated assemblies and systems for use within future fusion powerplants.